tontonsb/blog/src/routes/karatsuba/+page.md

 For comparision multiplying these {lengthText} numbers with the classic digit-by-digit algorithm would've required {xLength*yLength} single digit multiplications.
-But here's how Karatsuba's algorithm would perform:
+But here's how Karatsuba's algorithm would perform.
+The display starts with calculating `z0`, `z1` and `z2` and using them to get the final result.
+The multiplications invloved in `z0`, `z1` and `z2`are detailed below.
+You can click on the orange expressions to highlight their multiplication and scroll to it.
+Depending on values and the selected cutoff it will either be computed using the classic multiplication or use another step of Karatsuba's algorithm.

 <section>
 <Karatsuba {x} {y} {cutoff} />